Brownian motion on stable looptrees

 \subsection{Random Walk Scaling Limits}

-In light of Proposition \ref{prop:res metric}, we define Brownian motion on $\L_{\alpha}$ to be the diffusion naturally associated with $(\L_{\alpha}, R, \nu, \rho)$ in the sense of Section \ref{sctn:res forms}.
-We now show that this arises as a scaling limit of random walks on discrete looptrees, giving justification to the definition.
+In light of Proposition \ref{prop:res metric}, we define Brownian motion on $\L_{\alpha}$ to be the diffusion associated with $(\L_{\alpha}, R, \nu, \rho)$ as in Section \ref{sctn:res forms}.
+We now show that this is the scaling limit of random walks on discrete looptrees.